Posts

 We toured: Michigan City, Valparaiso, Merrillville, Hobart, and – unpremeditatedly – Beverly Shores.

 Beverly Shores is a beach town next to the Indiana Dunes National Park.
 Our phone GPS took us there because we asked it to find a playground.
-But we couldn’t park the car without a city-issued permit, so we didn’t play in Beverly Shores.
+But we couldn’t park the car without a city-issued permit, so our children didn’t play in Beverly Shores.

 Instead, we drove and gawked.
 We could see Chicago across the lake, and there were spectacular houses that looked out in that direction.
 Some had been built for the Chicago World’s Fair of 1933 and then transported east, by boat.